 A sense of collective victimhood is unrelated to the strength and power of the collectives involved in intractable conflict.
 Collectives that are strong and powerful militarily, politically and economically still perceive themselves as victims or potential victims in the conflict.
 The self-assigned status as the victim does not necessarily indicate weakness.
 On the contrary, it provides strength vis-à-vis the international community, which usually tends to support the victimized side in the conflict, and it often energizes members of a group to take revenge and punish the opponent.

 This has happened in the case of Russians in the Chechen conflict, Americans in the Vietnam War, Israeli Jews in the Israeli-Palestinian conflict, Turks in their conflict with Kurds, or Sinhalese in the Sri Lanka conflict.

-As I see it, victimhood feeds into a number of other traits, two of which are powerlessness and vulnerability, though one can make claims to these without claiming to be a victim.
+As I see it, victimhood feeds into a number of other traits, two of which are powerlessness and vulnerability (though one can make claims to these without claiming to be a victim).
 These in turn allow one to avoid being held accountable and to garner sympathy for one’s predicament.
 What has allowed this to happen, so I speculate, is an increased social acceptance of powerlessness and vulnerability.
-In many ways that acceptance is a good thing – a person’s or group of people’s value should not be determined based on how powerful or invulnerable they are, at least not to a large degree, because those things are largely out of their control – but it also allows us to be exploited by bad actors who claim to be these things for purely instrumental purposes, a phenomenon the absurdity of which is revealed now that it is taken to its logical endpoint – now that it’s appearing among the most powerful people and nations on Earth.
+In many ways that acceptance is a good thing – a person’s or group’s value should not be determined based on how powerful or protected they are, at least not to a large degree, because those things are largely out of their control – but it also allows bad actors to exploit onlookers by making claims to these things for purely instrumental purposes, a phenomenon the absurdity of which is revealed now that it is taken to its logical endpoint – now that it’s appearing among some of the most powerful people and nations on Earth.